 If you like the idea of shared housing, we work closely with Unipol, a student-housing organisation, with which we run a series of summer house-hunting days.
 First-year students will be invited to come to Leeds and meet other students who are also looking for somewhere to live.
 The University and Unipol arrange fun mixing events for you to get to know other students, and you’ll have the opportunity to view suitable properties.
 You can contact Unipol on 0113 243 0169 or visit www.unipol.leeds.ac.uk.

 Student2Student notice board

 This notice board lets you make contact with other students in advance of the house-hunting events.
 This means you can contact other students and look for accommodation together when you visit Leeds.
 You can leave a message in the 'Forming a group to look for housing' section.

 The cost of renting in Leeds

 Unipol’s website tells you what you can expect to pay for different types of properties, with rents normally listed per person per week.
 However, this rarely includes gas and electricity costs, and never covers telephone bills.
 Some landlords include water rates; if not, these can be around £250 to £300 a year.
 The vast majority of landlords ask for a deposit against any end-of-tenancy rent arrears, willful damage, and any essential cleaning.

 Leeds 6 (Woodhouse, Hyde Park and Headingley) are most popular with students, but other areas such as Kirkstall, Burley, Weetwood and Meanwood also have large student populations.

 “Carlton Hill is a fun place to live, with lots of opportunities to get to know other students.
-It’s only a few minutes’ walk from College, which means I’m never late and don’t have to spend money on bus fares.”
+It’s only a few minutes’ walk from University, which means I’m never late and don’t have to spend money on bus fares.”